3 tips that prevent fires

 • For areas where the alarm may not be heard (garage, basement, etc.) the fire department recommends networkable smoke detectors.
 This way, the detectors that are not affected are also alerted and emit the acoustic alarm.

 Since 2008, the installation of smoke detectors has been mandatory in newly constructed residential buildings in Tyrol.
 In the interest of safety, older apartments should also be equipped with smoke detectors.
-The Service Unit Deployment Prevention.. will be happy to advise you on which detectors you should install in which places.
+The Service Unit Prevention of use.. will be happy to advise you on which detectors you should install in which places.

 How can I avoid false alarms?